cortex-js/compute-engine/src/docs/guide-latex-syntax.md

 ## Customizing the LaTeX Dictionary

-The <a href ="/math-json/">MathJSON format</a> is independent of any source or target language (LaTeX, MathASCII, etc...) or of any specific interpretation of the identifiers used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).
+The <a href ="/math-json/">MathJSON format</a> is independent of any source or target language (LaTeX, MathASCII, Python, etc...) or of any specific interpretation of the identifiers used in a MathJSON expression (`"Pi"`, `"Sin"`, etc...).

 A **LaTeX dictionary** defines how a MathJSON expression can be expressed as a LaTeX string (**serialization**) or constructed from a LaTeX string